Medication overuse headache: Etiology, clinical features, and diagnosis

 Although not a primary type of chronic daily headache, MOH deserves proper coverage since it frequently coexists with primary chronic daily headache.
 In some cases, MOH may be associated with the development or maintenance of a chronic daily headache syndrome .

-Available evidence suggests all drugs used for the acute symptomatic treatment of headache can cause medication overuse headache (MOH) in primary headache disorders [3,4].
+Available evidence suggests many drugs used for the acute symptomatic treatment of headache can cause medication overuse headache (MOH) in individuals with primary headache disorders [3,4].
 The precise mechanisms that lead to MOH are still uncertain.
 However, multiple factors seem to play a role, including genetic predisposition, central sensitization, and biobehavioral factors.

 - Headache Classification Committee of the International Headache Society (IHS).
 The International Classification of Headache Disorders, 3rd edition (beta version).
 Cephalalgia 2013; 33:629.